cyr20040123/GeeBeeGame_HTML/README.md

 # GeeBeeGame_HTML
-A GeeBee Game in HTML5.
+A physical-collision GeeBee Game in HTML5.